-You must be a legal resident of Chatham County.
-(Your physical address must be in Chatham County.)
-You must also have a written referral from a social services agency (federal, state, local, or nonprofit) or church pastor.
-Our referral system is intended to encourage food recipients to connect with appropriate private and public programs that can help alleviate the causes of the problem that is creating the short-term need for emergency assistance.
+You must be a legal resident of Chatham County (your need to have a Chatham County address).
 CORA Food Pantry is not equipped or qualified to help people with their basic social needs.
 However, we do seek to assure that no one in Chatham County has to go hungry while they work out strategies for regaining self-sufficiency.
-You must have a referral for EVERY visit.

 The CORA Food Pantry will provide eligible families and individuals with enough food for three (3) meals per day for one week per visit.
 Each family or individual is eligible to receive food up to six (6) times per 12-month period.

 CORA provides dry goods, canned goods, and other foods that are easy to store long term.
 Frozen foods, dairy foods, eggs, and produce are often available but not guaranteed.
 We pay particular attention to the nutritional balance of foods distributed.
 The Pantry is set up like a grocery store.
 You will push your own grocery cart and be allowed to choose the foods your family will enjoy (within nutrition guidelines) with the help of a volunteer.

 Call us to schedule an appointment to go through the pantry and choose your food with the help of a volunteer.
 We do accept walk-ins, but you may experience a longer wait before shopping for your food.

 The CORA Food Pantry is located at 40 Camp Drive in Pittsboro NC near the Chatham County Dept. of Social Services (DSS) in Pittsboro, and across the circle from the new Pittsboro Library on the Central Carolina Community College campus (CCCC).